 The challenge with starting where you are and only doing small changes is that is misses the opportunity to break some existing practices that have a stranglehold on improvement.
-Also, if an organization doesn’t already have a culture of small changes it may be that nothing is really done.
+Also, if an organization doesn’t already have a culture of small changes it may be that nothing is done.

 Taking this path has several advantages over the first two by providing:

 As a thought leader in XP, Scrum, Lean, Kanban and SAFe, I’ve used all 3 methods.
-I have found the third option most effective for those willing to take it.
+I have found the third option most effective for those wanting to take it.
 This part of the book discusses what the effective enterprise of the future looks like.
 We have found that even though companies are different and the way they will manifest their ideal vision will be different, that how companies need to be structured, decide what to work on, allocate their capacity to these work items and then realize value for themselves and their customers to be surprisingly similar.

 - The Business Case For Agility.
 Agile is often described as iteratively building software in increments.
 This is a focus on the team and the mechanics of how they work.
 It is more effective to focus on the reason for being Agile – achieving business agility.
 Business agility is the ability to deliver highest business value quickly, predictably, sustainably and with high quality.
 Building software is not our goal, realizing business value is.
 Software is often a component of this, of course.

 - What is flow?
 Flow is not new, but many people are not familiar with it.
 The best description of it is Don Reinertsen’s Principles of Product Development Flow: 2nd Generation Lean Product Management.